 For patients who have significant distress they can be referred for counselling.
 Often one or two counselling sessions, with an invitation to return in case of difficulty, should be enough.
 Patients who have failed to adjust to the diagnosis within a year merit review for the consideration of more intensive counselling interventions.

-Clients may consider seeking further information and advice via www.herpes.org.uk (0845 123 2305) or www.herpesalliance.org
+Clients may consider seeking further information and advice via www.herpes.org.uk

 Partner Notification